margomerritt/UFOs/README.md

 The five criteria for filtering this table are: date, city, state, country, and shape.
 Users can use any combination of the filters.
 They can use just one filter at a time for a more general seach or up to all five filters at once for more specific results.

 Filtering just by state can help determine which states have more UFO activity.
-After filtering the state to Florida we see that there are only ten UFO sightings in this dataset.
+After filtering the state to Florida we see that there are ten UFO sightings in this dataset.

 ![Screen Shot 2022-12-22 at 4 52 49 PM](https://user-images.githubusercontent.com/111299372/209232438-dadf5ff8-2943-4c98-958b-09c21d813539.png)